theforeman/theforeman.org/privacy.md

 ## Surveys

 The Foreman community runs a survey each year.
-Completing the survey is op-in, and providing a contact email address in the survey is *optional*.
+Completing the survey is opt-in, and providing a contact email address in the survey is *optional*.
 Such addresses are stored until the survey analysis is complete, and then deleted from the raw survey data before publication.
 The survey data is used to gain